vercel/next.js/docs/advanced-features/i18n-routing.md

 ## Leveraging the NEXT_LOCALE cookie

 Next.js supports overriding the accept-language header with a `NEXT_LOCALE=the-locale` cookie.
-This cookie can be set using a language switcher and then when a user comes back to the site it will leverage the locale specified in the cookie.
+This cookie can be set using a language switcher and then when a user comes back to the site it will leverage the locale specified in the cookie when redirecting from `/` to the correct locale location.

-For example, if a user prefers the locale `fr` but a `NEXT_LOCALE=en` cookie is set the `en` locale will be used instead until the cookie is removed or expired.
+For example, if a user prefers the locale `fr` in their accept-language header but a `NEXT_LOCALE=en` cookie is set the `en` locale when visiting `/` the user will be redirected to the `en` locale location until the cookie is removed or expired.

 ## Search Engine Optimization